ariesjz145/DatabaseProjectOOP/README.md

 This program shows authors using the database from derby with inteliJ.

-I was going to modify it to show different types of cars being examined within the database but it crashed the program.
+We were all attempting to do a different application with the database.
+I was going to modify it to show different types of cars being examined within the database but it crashed the program and did not work.